grahamers/padding/README.md

 Then we handle digits, again ranges (via offset) give us a "view" of the subsequent sequence of digits.
-The count of these digits will be used to determine padding (std::distance).
+The count of these digits will be used to determine padding (std::ranges::distance).

 ![image](https://github.com/grahamers/padding/assets/19392728/02199ad0-6167-46f1-a928-f8890e571da7)